What problems should I look for when buying a house that has been moved?

 Here’s what we look for when inspecting a house that has been moved:

 •• The foundation is the #1 concern with a moved house.
-If it is done properly, we will find footings or piers that extend in the ground (not sitting on top of it), metal straps connecting the bottom of the house structure to the foundation, and metal termite shields at the top of the foundation, as well as insulation under the floor and adequate ventilation of the crawl space.
+If it is done properly, we will find footings or piers that extend in the ground (not sitting on top of it), metal straps connecting the bottom of the house structure to the foundation, as well as insulation under the floor and adequate ventilation of the crawl space.
+Shown below is an example of how not to do it: stacked block on pads sitting on ground, no tie-down straps, and no floor insulation.

 •• Today in Florida, a relocated house has to be retrofitted to meet many of the safety standards of a new house, but it wasn’t always that way.
 We check to make sure the electrical and plumbing systems are reasonably modern and safe.